Diogo Jota: Liverpool forward dies in car accident in Spain

 The car Jota and his brother were travelling in left the road and caught fire after a tyre burst while overtaking.

-Jota had married his long-term partner less than two weeks ago, and has three children.
+Jota had married his long-term partner less than two weeks ago, and had three children.

-Jota joined Liverpool in 2020 from Wolves, who he had first joined on loan in 2017 before making the move permanent in 2018.

-The 28-year-old helped Liverpool win the Premier League title last season as well as the FA Cup and Carabao Cup in 2022.

 Liverpool said in a statement: "Liverpool Football Club are devastated by the tragic passing of Diogo Jota.